 This guide brings together key information about supplements that are of special interest to vegans.

 If you research Vitamin B12 online, you will likely encounter a massive cloud of potentially dangerous misinformation.
 Here is what you need to know:

 The only vegan foods that reliably contain significant amounts of B12 are those that have been fortified with lab-cultured B12.
 And because people vary greatly in their ability to absorb B12, it’s quite possible to be low or deficient even if you consume 100 percent of the U.S. RDA every day.
 We therefore recommend that everyone get their blood tested occasionally, and adjust their supplement regimen if B12 levels fall below 500 pg/mL.
-Some people, particularly people over age 60, absorb B12 so poorly that regular B12 injections are prudent.
+Some people, particularly those over age 60, absorb this nutrient so poorly that regular B12 injections are prudent.

 Sublingual B12 Supplements are the Best Choice

 B12 deficiencies cause a variety of health problems, including potentially irreversible nerve damage that often occurs before noticeable symptoms arise.
 The easiest way for most people to avoid a deficiency is to take a B12 supplement containing at least 1000 micrograms of B12 two or three times a week.
 The best B-12 supplements are lozenges or tablets that are labeled “sublingual.”
 Let the lozenge or tablet sit under your tongue to dissolve—the B12 will be absorbed by your mouth’s capillaries more efficiently than if you swallowed the dose.
 While side effects are extremely rare, consult your physician before taking more than about 7,000 micrograms of B12 per week.
 There are other forms of B12 supplements like nasal sprays, but nothing compares to sublinguals when it comes to purchasing highly absorbable B12 for the best price.